IKE and IPsec SA Renewal

 <child>.rekey_time

 Time to schedule CHILD_SA rekeying.
 CHILD_SA rekeying refreshes key material, optionally using a Diffie-Hellman exchange if a group is specified in the proposal.
 To avoid rekey collisions initiated by both ends simultaneously, a value in the range of rand_time gets subtracted to form the effective soft lifetime.
-By default CHILD_SA rekeying is scheduled every hour, minus rand_time
+If life_time is explicitly configured, it defaults to 10% less than that, otherwise CHILD_SA rekeying is scheduled every hour, minus rand_time.
+[1h or life_time / 1.1]

 <child>.life_time